Grid-Free Computation of Probabilistic Safety with Malliavin Calculus: Problem Statement

 then $x_j \to x^\star$, where $x^\star \in\partial \mathbb{A}^p_T$, for $\lambda>0$ small enough.
 Equation~\eqref{eq:GD_step} represents a standard Gradient Descent (GD) step.
 We remark that in principle other optimization algorithms can be used to solve the problem in~\eqref{eq:optimization}; in this work we focus on first-order gradient-based optimization procedures, of which GD is an exemplar.
 As an alternative instance to standard GD, in the case study we employ ADAM \cite{Kingma2014}, a state-of-the-art optimization procedure.

-Using the GD in Equation \eqref{eq:GD_step} not only allows identifying the set $\mathbb{A}^p_T$; in Section \ref{sec:walk} we also provide a procedure to explore its border.
+Using the GD in Equation \eqref{eq:GD_step} not only allows identifying the set $\mathbb{A}^p_T$: in Section \ref{sec:walk} we also provide a procedure to explore its border.
 Furthermore, in Theorem~\ref{th:noholes} we prove that the ``\textit{interior}'' of the obtained region delimited by $\partial \mathbb{A}^p_T$ is in $\mathbb{A}^p_T$, which implies that there is no need to check these internal points.
 Moreover, in Proposition~\ref{prop:ins_or_out} and Corollary~\ref{cor:ins_or_out} we show how to check if a point $x$ is ``\textit{inside}'' $\mathbb{A}^p_T$ without computing $\Prob\left(\tau^{x}\geq T\right)$, but only using the gradient at a specific point on $\partial \mathbb{A}^p_T$, which is generated by the optimization procedure.

-\paragraph*{Grid-based vs -free approaches}
+\section{Grid-based vs -free approaches}

-Evidently, the GD step above depends on the two quantities $\Prob(\tau^x\geq T)$ and $D_x\Prob(\tau^x\geq T)$: it should be clear that if we can compute them (or approximations thereof) with a grid-free method, then the overall procedure will result in a grid-free computation of the $p$-safe portion of the region.
+Evidently, the GD step in Equation \eqref{eq:GD_step} depends on the two quantities $\Prob(\tau^x\geq T)$ and $D_x\Prob(\tau^x\geq T)$: it should be clear that if we can compute them (or approximations thereof) with a grid-free method, then the overall procedure will result in a grid-free computation of the $p$-safe portion of the region.
 An important advantage of such grid-free approach is that if the $p$-safe region $\mathbb{A}^p_T$ is not empty - however small, even if it was a zero-measure set - then it will be found.
-Instead, grid-based approaches (broadly all those presented in the next Section, on Related Work) will find the set $\mathbb{A}^p_T$ only if it intersects with the introduced grid.
-As an extreme instance, if the $p$-safe region consists of only one point, the procedure introduced here can find it, up to a numerical approximation error related to the approximation of $\Prob(\tau^x\geq T)$ and $D_x\Prob(\tau^x\geq T)$, whilst this might not be possible for grid-based approaches, unless the grid is selected to intersect such point (which is usually not known beforehand) - and this is regardless of their numerical implementation. {Another extreme case can be identified when the $p$-safe region of interest is not bounded: in such case the approach underpinning grid-based methods can be quite inefficient, whilst the grid-free based approach presented here shall converge to its border $\partial\mathbb{A}^p_T$, and explore as much of it as computationally feasible}.
+Instead, grid-based approaches (broadly all those presented in the previous section on related work) will find the set $\mathbb{A}^p_T$ only if it intersects with the introduced grid.
+As an extreme instance, if the $p$-safe region consists of only one point, the procedure introduced here shall find it, up to a numerical precision related to the approximation of $\Prob(\tau^x\geq T)$ and $D_x\Prob(\tau^x\geq T)$; on the contrary, this might not be possible for grid-based approaches, unless the grid is selected to intersect such point (which is usually not known beforehand) - and this is a limit holding regardless of their numerical implementation. {Another extreme case can be identified when the $p$-safe region of interest is not bounded: in such case the approach underpinning grid-based methods can be quite inefficient, whilst the grid-free based approach presented here shall converge to its border $\partial\mathbb{A}^p_T$, and explore as much of it as computationally feasible}.